Disordered Eating Habits vs Eating Disorder – Do You Need Treatment?

 Eating disorders are usually divided into four types:

 - Anorexia Nervosa – Insufficient food intake that leads to unhealthily low weight due to fear of weight gain.
 It may include binging and then purging.
 While noting what you’re doing, you may lack a true understanding of the severity of the issue.
+Anorexia is the most deadly eating disorder because the body can literally be starved to death.

 - Binge Eating Disorder – Frequent and recurring episodes of extreme overeating.
 May include eating to the point of feeling great discomfort or eating when you’re not hungry.
 Due to feeling strong shame or guilt about the bingeing, you may often eat alone.
+It may seem impossible to control how much you eat.

 - Eating Disorders Not Otherwise Specified – Including purging disorder (without binge eating), night eating syndrome (excessive eating in the evening or at night), and orthorexia (obsession with clean eating and extreme dietary restrictions).